knocklabs/docs/pages/client-integration/authenticating-users.md

 ### 1. Generate the signing key

-You can find the signing key in the Knock dashboard under the "developers" section.
+You can find the signing key in the Knock dashboard under the "Developers" page.
 Save the private key shown to you here.
-Please note: you won't be shown this key again, so you'll need to regenerate it if you lose access.
+Note: you won't be shown this key again, so you'll need to regenerate it if you lose access.

 ### 2. Sign the JWT